Extreme Low Resolution Activity Recognition with Confident Spatial-Temporal Attention Transfer: The Method

 \subsubsection{Temporal Attention Definition}

-In order to distinguish the importance of different time segments, we divide a whole video into $K$ segments (In our experiment section, we set $K$ = 4 and 8).
-We use the segment as the basic unit and sample one or some consecutive frames from it as the input of the model.
-After the independent classification, we finally perform video-level prediction on all the results of $K$ segments.
+To capture the importance of each interval, different from TSN~\cite{wang2016temporal}, we specially design a self-attention module, named temporal attention module (TAM), to estimate the importance of every interval, as shown in Fig.~\ref{fig::TAT}.

-In order to capture the importance of each interval, different from TSN ~\cite{wang2016temporal}, we specially designed a temporal attention module (TAM) to estimate corresponding importance, as shown in Figure ~\ref{fig::TAT}.
-Specifically, we use the feature of each interval as input and stack all features together to perform two fully-connected layers, 64-dimensional and K-dimensional, respectively.
+We divide a whole video into $K$ intervals and sample one or some consecutive frames from it as the input of the model.
+Interval is used as the basic unit.
+After the independent classification, we finally perform video-level prediction on all the results of $K$ intervals.

-The model takes the results of the feature extraction module as input, processes data through two fully-connected (FC) layers, and finally normalizes the data results to [0,1] interval through a softmax layer.
-The output is assumed as the importance of each time segment, which is multiplied by the corresponding features to get the final video-level result.
+TAM takes the results of the feature extraction as input, processes data through two fully-connected (FC) layers, and finally normalizes the data results to [0,1] interval through a softmax layer.
+The output is assumed as the importance of each time interval, which is multiplied by the corresponding features to get the final video-level result.